dwyerse/EventPlanner/README.md

 - To add an invitee, type their email into the input labelled 'Add new invite' and press the add button
 - To remove an invitee, press the 'delete' button beside their email

+### Feature 11: 'I want to see guest contact details'
+- Create a new event or view an existing event
+- Add an invitee to the invite list
+- Invitee's contact email is displayed on the invite list

+If the invitee is registered for the event, the invitee's name and email are displayed in the attendee report.
+To view this:
+- Register the invitee
+- From event view page, click the 'View Attendee Report' link
+- Details about all attendees are displayed here

+### Feature 12: 'I need to be able to manage the responses so I can know who is attending'
+This feature describes the viewing, removal, and confirmation of user responses.

+To view responses:
+- Create a new event or view an existing event
+- Add an invitee to the invite list
+- Responses are listed in the invite list displayed
+- Invites are labelled as 'pending' or 'attending'
+- Invitee that was just added should have value 'pending'

+To view only those attending, you can view the attendee report:
+- Register the invitee just added
+- From event view page, click the 'View Attendee Report' link
+- Details about all attendees are displayed here

+To remove an invite (for example if an invitee has responded that they are not attending and you wish to remove them from the list):

+- Create a new event or view an existing event
+- Add an invitee to the invite list
+- Press the 'delete' button to remove the invite

+To confirm an invitee's attendance
+- Add an invitee to the invite list
+- Register the invitee
+- The invitee is now listed in the invite list as 'accepted'
+- This invitee will now also be listed in the attendee report

+### Feature 24: 'I want to be able to see a report of who is attending an event'
+- Create a new event or view an existing event
+- Add an invitee to the invite list
+- Register the invitee just added
+- From event view page, click the 'View Attendee Report' link
+- Details including the guest's name, email, and access/dietary restrictions are listed here

 # Errors
 ### Port already in use
 Following commands work in 'git bash' terminal